Lpuena/translate-lpuena/README.md

 ## Features

-1. Translate Chinese to English based on Google Translate.
+1. Translate Chinese into English based on Google Translate and Baidu Translate.
 2. After the translation is successful, you can optionally copy it to the clipboard.

 ## Usage